CoreyGumbs/PySqware_HTTP/README.md

 Connect
 -------
+If you have not created a square business account, please do so before continuing.
-The Connect class assumes that you have already set-up a square merchant accounts and have access to the following square credentials:
+The Connect class assumes that you have already set-up a square merchant account and have access to the following square credentials:

 + Access Token
 + Application ID
 + Location(s) ID

-**If you have not created a square business account, please do so before continuing.**